-The magnetic resistance adjustment is a bit easier to understand and is controlled by pressing a “+” or “-” button on the console (shown in the photo below).
+Here, resistance adjustment is a bit easier to understand and is controlled by pressing a “+” or “-” button on the adjustable console (shown in the photo below).

-Magnetic resistance is also virtually silent, so you won’t have to worry about disturbing neighbors or waking someone up in your house.
+Another perk is that this type of resistance is virtually silent, so you won’t have to worry about disturbing neighbors or waking someone up in your house.

-There’s no way to cheat yourself out of a hard workout on this rowing machine!
+There’s no way to cheat yourself out of a hard workout on this rower!

 It’s strong enough for the most elite athletes and can adjust downward for beginners.

-The NordicTrack RW500 Rower comes with a 5.0″ backlit monitor on an adjustable arm.
+The NordicTrack RW500 Rower comes with a 5.0″ backlit LCD display on an adjustable arm.
 This section of the monitor tracks